 Loan to Value (LTV)

-Loan to value or LTV is simply how much you are borrowing.
+Loan to value (LTV) is simply how much you are borrowing.
 For example, the loan is the amount of the mortgage and the value relates to the property value.
-If there is a house that is valued at £100,000 and you have a deposit of £10,000 then your LTV is 90%, as you have a 10% deposit (£10,000) and the other 90% will be mortgaged (£90,000).
+If a house is valued at £100,000 and you have a deposit of £10,000 then your LTV is 90%.
+This is because you have a 10% deposit (£10,000) and the other 90% will be mortgaged (£90,000).

 Now the loan to value has been explained, it’s clear to see why lenders consider LTV to be a huge factor in assessing an applicants risk when applying for a mortgage.
 If you have a 95% loan to value for example, although possible, it really does minimise your options.
 This is because lenders are very restricted when lending up to 95% on a property.
 This is especially true when lending to a borrower with adverse credit.

 If you have a slightly larger deposit and your loan to value is at least 85%, then you will have a lot more flexibility in the choice of mortgage products available to you.
 A 15% deposit is quite often referred to as an industry minimum when applying for bad credit mortgages.
-This is because the lender is taking less risk, as it allows them equity in the case that mortgage payments were not paid.
+This is because the lender is taking less risk, as it allows them equity in the case that mortgage payments aren’t met.

 Our expert mortgage advisors have secured mortgages for applicants who have had at least a 15% deposit with bad credit, due to multiple CCJ’s, late payments and bankruptcies.
-That being said, typically a larger deposit will more than likely result in more lenders giving you the green light, as the risk element is a lot lower.
+That being said, typically a larger deposit will more than likely result in more lenders giving you the green light, as the element of risk is a lot lower.

 This is especially true when compared to a borrower with a small deposit (less than 15% of the property value).
 Even on occasions where an applicant has severe bad credit, lenders are still likely to approve a mortgage but may require a 20-40% deposit.
 Bear in mine that this is on a residential mortgage.